Internet-Draft Key Transparency Protocol March 2025

 This document describes a protocol that enables a group of users to ensure that they all have the same view of the public keys associated with each other's accounts.
 Ensuring a consistent view allows users to detect when unauthorized public keys have been associated with their account, indicating a potential compromise.

-More detailed information about the protocol participants and the ways the protocol can be deployed can be found in [I-D.ietf-keytrans-architecture].
+More detailed information about the protocol participants and the ways the protocol can be deployed can be found in [ARCH].

 2. Conventions and Definitions